nieuwmijnleven/private/BasicExample.md

 }
 ```

-All nullability errors disappear.
+All nullability warnings disappear.
 Save the file `(Ctrl + S)` to generate new User.java.

 User.java made null-safe by JADEx